 Written Rental Agreement and Move-In Checklist

 If the landlord wishes to collect security deposit from the tenant, the landlord must provide the tenant with a written rental agreement or lease.
 The agreement must specify the terms and conditions under which the landlord may retain or deduct from the security deposit.
-This includes damage to the premises.
-So, unless the landlord specifies that the security deposit may be used to cover for the cost of repairs at the end of the lease, the landlord may not use it for the same.
+A written checklist or statement must be provided.
+This includes damage to the premises, it must describe, in detail, the condition and cleanliness of the premises and furnishings.
+The statement or checklist must include but is not limited to, walls, floors, countertops, carpets, drapes, furniture and appliances.
+The statement or checklist must be dated and signed by both the landlord and the tenant.
+The landlord shall provide the tenant with a copy of the signed checklist or statement.

 Security Deposit Holdings in Washington

-- Deposit it in account with a state or national banks and trust company, bank, savings and loan association, or credit union; or
+- Deposit the funds in account with a state or national banks and trust company, bank, savings and loan association, or credit union; or

-- Place it with a Washington licensed escrow agent.
+- Place the funds with a Washington licensed escrow agent.

 Allowable Deductions on Security Deposits in Washington